MP Estate Planning UK

 Key Strategies for a Tax-Efficient Estate

-We’ve explored various ways to reduce inheritance tax, including making use of the nil rate band, utilizing gifts and exemptions, establishing trusts, and considering charitable donations.
+We’ve explored various ways to reduce inheritance tax, including making full use of the nil rate band and residence nil rate band, utilising annual gift exemptions and PETs, establishing lifetime trusts to protect your family home and other assets, placing life insurance into trust, and considering charitable donations for the reduced 36% rate.
+Trusts are not just for the rich — they’re for the smart.
 Our team is dedicated to helping you protect your estate from unnecessary inheritance tax.
-For personalized guidance on inheritance tax planning strategies, we’re here to support you every step of the way.
+For personalised guidance on inheritance tax planning strategies, we’re here to support you every step of the way.

 FAQ